 The following goods may be purchased by an agency in either bulk or packaged form: fuel, oil, and lubricants/grease purchases including gasoline, diesel fuel, kerosene, aviation fuels, transmission fluids, motor oil and other lubricants, liquefied petroleum gas (LPG), and compressed natural gas (CNG).
-Service station point of sale transactions may be purchased using a State of Texas Retail Fuel Card.
+Service station point of sale transactions (amounts of fuel, oil or grease required for continued operation of a motor vehicle such as pump-delivered gasoline, pump-delivered diesel fuel, and less than case lots of oil or other fluids), may be purchased using a State of Texas Retail Fuel Card.
 Please contact the Procurement Division's Credit Card Administrator to apply for a Fuel Card.